jsr6720/jsr6720.github.io/_posts/2019-12-23-good-strategybad-strategy.md

 ## My Review 1/5

 Did not finish.
-Narration was just too dry. <br/><br/>Good strategy contains a kernel of 'obvious' truth.
+Narration was just too dry.

+Good strategy contains a kernel of 'obvious' truth.

 ### Date Read
 2019/12/23